Adaptive variational Bayes: Optimality, computation and applications: Applications of adaptive variational quasi-posterior

 This is a more general situation than the regression experiment with Gaussian errors considered in \cref{sec:dnn:reg}.
+Also, we do not require that the errors are identically distributed.

 A difficulty of Bayesian inference for the regression experiment with sub-Gaussian errors is that we cannot construct a likelihood function of an explicit form.
-Fortunately, we can obtain optimal contraction of the adaptive variational posterior when we use the Gaussian quasi-likelihood, which is given as
+Fortunately, we can obtain optimal contraction of the adaptive variational posterior when we use a Gaussian quasi-likelihood, which is given as

-for $\kappa>0$.
-Following some of the related literature \citep{grunwald2011safe, syring2020gibbs, bhattacharya2020gibbs}, we call the constant $\kappa>0$ a \textit{learning rate}, because it determines how much the quasi-posterior learn from the current sample.
-We show that if the learning rate is sufficiently small, we obtain the desired contraction of the variational quasi-posterior.
+where we call the constant $\kappa>0$ the \textit{learning rate} following the related literature \citepS{grunwald2011safe, syring2020gibbs, bhattacharya2020gibbs}, because it determines how much the quasi-posterior learns from the current sample.
+The next lemma proves that if the learning rate is sufficiently small such that $\kappa\in(0,1/\varsigma^2)$, \cref{assume:quasi:quasi} is met.

-The next lemma proves that if we use a sufficiently small learning rate such that $\kappa\in(0,1/\varsigma^2)$, \cref{assume:quasi} will be met.

-\begin{lemma} Let $\varsigma>0$, $\kappa>0$ and $\barho>0$.
+\begin{lemma} Let $\varsigma>0$, $\kappa>0$ and $\rho>0$.
 Then for any $f,f^\star\in\cF^d$ and $\P_{\star}^{(n)}\in\textup{subG}_n(f^\star,\varsigma)$,

 \end{lemma}